arthurbernierjr/IPFS/README.md

 # Fetch

-***Now that we found it wee need to Fetch it.
+***Now that we found it we need to Fetch it.
 For that we use Bitswap which is a message-based protocol that can be used to quickly exchange data between peers.***

  - Use Bitswap